TelenorStartIoT/tutorials/01-fipy-udp/README.md

 ### See Your Newly Created Thing

 You can access your Thing if you click the "Thing List" button and then "ADD THING LIST WIDGET".
-This will add a widget to the THing Type view with a list of Things.
+This will add a widget to the Thing Type view with a list of Things.

 ![New Thing in MIC](./assets/12-thing-list-widget.png)